-Requirements for Undergraduate Concentration in Latin American Studies (10 Courses)
+Requirements for the Undergraduate Concentration in Latin American and Caribbean Studies (LAST): 10 Courses

 2. Area Studies (6-7 courses)

 a.
 Courses listed or cross-listed as Latin American and Caribbean Studies

 b.
 Courses from departments across the university that focus on Latin America and the Caribbean.
 A diverse list of courses offered on the region is posted here each semester.

 At least two disciplines apart from Latin American and Caribbean Studies must be represented among the six to seven area studies courses.
 Please contact the concentration advisor to ask whether specific courses not listed on our website can be used to meet requirements.

 Concentrators are required to complete a major research paper or project on the region.
 This requirement can be met in one of three ways.